 Some website builders offer to build your site, but don’t have anywhere for you to put it.
 Others do offer web hosting capabilities as part of the package.
 Wix and Squarespace fit this mold, but they usually have limitations on how much space and storage you can have.
 Another restriction is how much bandwidth you are entitled to each month for people to visit and download information from your site.
 Additionally, websites created by a builder may end up on a specific platform, which could make it difficult to make edits or improvements in the future.
 In this situation, customizations or scaling might also be a chore.

 Once you fork over funds for your own plot of the Internet, there are virtually no limits to what you do with it.
 As long as you have the coding abilities from yourself or someone else, the sky is the limit for what your site looks like.
 You can also scale the size and scope of your site easily in terms of storage space and bandwidth.
 That doesn’t only mean buying larger, more costly packages.
 Of course.
 Most web hosting sites can scale your site up or down for specific periods of growth or recession.
-Some web hosting sites come with their own website builders as well.
+Some web hosting companies come with their own website builders as well.
 They are typically more robust than the competition, offering more one-click installation modules for experienced coders to install a la carte.

 There’s a steep incline, both skill-wise and financially, to using a web hosting site successfully.
 Learning the coding skills to build your own professional site is a tremendous workload to take on.
 Hiring someone to do the same can be a pricey endeavor for a small business.
 Less expensive forms of hosting, like shared hosting, exist, but they are far less favorable.
 Shared hosting is reasonably priced, but involves multiple websites sharing the same server, and thus competing for resources like bandwidth and storage space.